evanwills/do-JS-regex-stuff/README.md

 Because there are somethings you can't normally do with regular Javascript RegExp regular expressions [XRegExp](http://xregexp.com/) is included.

 XRegExp adds a lot of very useful extra functionality to RegExp checkout the [XRegExp documentation](https://github.com/slevithan/xregexp/blob/master/README.md) for more info on how to use it.

+## Validation helper function

+Because data validation is important so we don't break things there are a number of helper functions for validation.

+The following set of functions validate the existence of and data type properties of an object (useful for validating `GETvars`)
+### invalidString()